reality-two/reality2-godot-client/README.md

-## XR using Godot
+## A Reality2 client for Godot XR

-More to come soon.
+This is a work-in-progress, but does work...